 There are eight contemporary Ahtna villages, (Mentasta Lake, Chistochina, Gakona, Gulkana, Tazlina, Copper Center, Chitina, and Cantwell) almost all of which are located near traditional fishing camps.
 Other communities situated on or near the banks of the Copper River include Slana, Gakona Junction, Nabesna, Willow Creek, Kenny Lake, and Tonsina.
 Salmon remain vital to the subsistence way of life for those living in the Upper Copper River Basin (Reckord 1983, Brady et al. 2013).
-In comprehensive subsistence surveys conducted by ADF&G, it has been shown that salmon comprise a majority of the annual harvest in most communities along the Copper River drainage (La Vine and Zimpelman 2014).
+Comprehensive subsistence surveys conducted by the ADF&G show that salmon comprise a majority of the annual harvest in most communities along the Copper River drainage (Lavine and Zimpelman 2014).
 Salmon made up 78% of the overall subsistence harvest in edible weight in Chitina in 2012, 68% of the overall subsistence harvest in Tazlina in 2013, and 66% of the subsistence harvest in Kenny Lake in 2012 (Table 1).